Are my retirement benefits taxable?

 You may claim a subtraction from income for the amount you paid for medical care insurance in 2021.
 The amount allowed depends on whether you were employed, unemployed or self-employed.

 For more information on the subtraction from income for medical care insurance premiums paid in 2021, see the Wisconsin

 Schedule SB Instructions.

-Individuals who receive income from a qualified retirement plan or an individual retirement account (IRA) are allowed to subtract up to $5,000 of such retirement benefits when computing their Wisconsin income tax.
+Individuals who receive income from a qualified retirement plan or an individual retirement account (IRA) may subtract up to $5,000 of such retirement benefits when computing their Wisconsin income tax.

 To qualify for the subtraction, the individual must be at least 65 years of age before the close of the taxable year for which the subtraction is being claimed, and meet the following income limitations for that year: